ShreejaDahal/Canoga/README.md

 # Canoga
-Revised version of the famous game Shut The Box built for OPL course at Ramapo College.
+Revised version of the famous game Shut The Box built for OPL course at Ramapo College, built using Python

 ## Description of the game:
 Canoga